hypo69/hypo/docs/gemini/out/en/explainer/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_utils.md

 **Relationships:**

 The code relies on `tinytroupe.utils` which in turn likely depends on other modules within the `tinytroupe` project for data processing or manipulation.  `testing_utils` is external to the `tinytroupe` module and provides test functions and classes.  `pytest`, `unittest.mock`, and `sys` are Python standard library modules.
-This code demonstrates a typical structure for unit testing where external tools and the project's own modules interact to verify proper functionality.
+This code demonStartes a typical structure for unit testing where external tools and the project's own modules interact to verify proper functionality.